Audiences prefer live events to digital

 All modes of artforms appeal to those under the age of 45 more compared to those 45 and over.
 There is, however, a larger difference between viewing arts/cultural events via a cinema screening, with younger audiences more open to viewing events via this platform compared to older audiences.
 The gap between the two age categories was the largest for cinema screenings standing between 9%-15% difference across all art forms, with New Plays at the higher end and Ballet at the lower.

-a line chart that illustrates how appealing an artform is for people under the age of 45 versus those aged 45 and over
+A line chart that illustrates how appealing an artform is for people under the age of 45 versus those aged 45 and over

 Although cinema screenings appeal to a significant number, this data suggests that audiences would prefer to watch at home if they are not going to be seeing it live.
 This perhaps relates to the COL crisis, and a desire by some to be immersed at a live event.